claimdocadmin/pjson/README.md

    <td>initial_enumeration_date</td>
    <td>10</td>
    <td>N</td>
-   <td>Must be in YYYY=MM-DD format.
+   <td>Must be in YYYY-MM-DD format.
 This value is system generated.
 Value is
    same as enumeration_date unless record has been deactivated and reactivated.</td>
  </tr>